 Good Coffee & Hot Chocolate in Philadelphia

 La Colombe is well known in Philadelphia for its coffee.
-They also have a few cafes – I went to the one in Independence Square a couple of times and liked it a lot.
+They also have a few cafes – I went to La Colombe in Independence Square a couple of times and liked it a lot.

 The newest and tallest building in Philadelphia is the Comcast Technology Centre.
-It is the home to a new Four Seasons hotel which opens in 2019.
-Vernick will also have a restaurant here as will Michelin-starred chef Jean-Georges Vongerichten (the restaurant will be on the 59th and 60th floors and have the views to match).
+The Comcast Technology Centre is the home to a new Four Seasons hotel.
+Greg Vernick will also have a restaurant here as will Michelin-starred chef Jean-Georges Vongerichten (the restaurant will be on the 59th and 60th floors and have the views to match).

 Norman Foster designed the Comcast building and it will also have a five-story Winter Garden and a 120 foot illuminated lantern on the top of the building.
 For hot chocolate, there are two fantastic places.

 Then there is the RIM cafe in the Italian Market.
 The hot chocolate will set up back $9 but apparently, it is worth it (closed the day I went).

 And while we’re on that track – some of the links in this post will take you to websites with whom I have a commercial agreement.
 If you make a purchase on those sites I will receive a small commission.
 I wanted to make sure you knew this.

-Like this post?
+Like this Philadelphia food tours post?
 Why Not Pin it?